WHAT IS TRANSACTIONAL WRITING?

-Below, we’ll take a brief look at some of the main criteria of each of the most common transactional writing genres.
-There isn’t space to cover each genre in detail here as that’d require a complete dedicated article for each.
+Below, we’ll briefly examine some of the main criteria of each of the most common transactional writing genres.
+There isn’t space to cover each genre in detail here, as that’d require a complete dedicated article.

 Luckily though, you’ll find comprehensive (and wonderfully written) articles on each writing genre on this very site!